 When you give an offering as an act of worship, what feelings do you experience?

 In Luke 12:13-21 we read a parable about the rich fool.
-Specifically, in vv.
-20-21 we read, "God said to him, ‘You fool!
+Specifically, in verses 20-21 we read, “God said to him, ‘You fool!
 This very night your life will be demanded from you.
 Then who will get what you have prepared for yourself?
-This is how it will be with anyone who stores up things for himself but is not rich toward God (NIV)."
-What do you think it means to be "rich towards God"?
+This is how it will be with anyone who stores up things for himself but is not rich toward God.”
+What do you think it means to be “rich towards God”?